gazebosim/gz-physics/tutorials/03_physics_engines.md

 #### Entity Comparison

-The following is a table of ``Entity`` names used in ``ign-physcis`` plugin interface, Dart and TPE.
+The following is a table of ``Entity`` names used in Ignition Physics plugin interface, Dart and TPE.
 Entities are arranged in top-down hierarchical order.

 | Physics Plugin | Dart  | TPE  |
 |:-:|:-:|:-:|